MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Results

-The camera captures color and depth imagery at a resolution of 640$\times$480.
-The images are processed by the processor, extracting the foreground and its features (e.g., human centroid, motion), and then the image is deleted.
+{ The RGB-D camera is an Intel RealSense D415 \cite{b35} with an ideal range of 0.5 meters to 3 meters.
+A USB cable connects the camera to the processor, a Jetson Nano \cite{b36}, which requires a minimum of 4.75 volts and operates on as little as 5 watts.} The overall dimensions of the system are less than 20 cm $\times$ 10 cm $\times$ 15 cm (excluding power cables).
+The camera captures color and depth imagery at a resolution of 640 $\times$ 480.
+The images are processed by the processor in real time, extracting the foreground and motion features.
 For the detection task, both depth and color images are used.
-5 fps was observed when no one was present, and 3.5 fps was observed when someone was in view.
+5 fps was observed when no one was present, and 3.5 fps was observed when someone was in view. {The process is efficient and has no lag; inactivity events will be reported within 1 second (see details in Section \ref{subsec5}: Temporal Sensitivity). }

-The monitors are camera-based, but the video frames are only temporally saved in the RAM for one second for analysis and then deleted.
-No images or videos are stored.
-Currently, the device has no internet connection, so there is no risk of hacking or people viewing the subject, not even researchers.
-All that is stored about the recorded events are when someone is seen at the monitored location, and how often they move.
-All detected events are stored anonymously in the form of text event logs.
-Each participant's data was tagged with a unique participant ID.
-In total, 23,393 log events of inactivity ($\geq$1s) were recorded.
+{\textbf{Privacy-preserving}: The monitoring is camera-based, but the video frames are only temporally loaded in the RAM for on-the-fly analysis and then discarded.
+No images or videos are stored or transferred anywhere.} Currently, the device has no internet connection, so there is no risk of hacking or people viewing the subject, not even the researchers {(see the detailed discussion in Section \ref{secextra}).} All that is stored about the recorded events are when someone is seen at the monitored location, and how often they move.
+Detected events are stored anonymously in the form of text event logs. {It is assumed that these logs will be analyzed on the home device, with the results available to visiting health workers.}